 Section 7-11.
 Non-Budgeted Appropriations and Transfers.
 Subject to the limits provided in this section, the Council, with the approval of the Board of Finance, may at any time appropriate unbudgeted, unencumbered and contingency funds in the town treasury.
-Approval of a Town Meeting is required before the Council may vote on for any non-budgeted appropriation greater than twenty-five thousand ($25,000.00) dollars or any non-budgeted appropriation which would cause the total of such non-budgeted appropriation during a given fiscal year to exceed two hundred fifty thousand ($250,000.00) dollars.
+Approval of a Town Meeting is required before the Council may vote on for any non-budgeted appropriation greater than one hundred thousand ($100,000.00) dollars or any non-budgeted appropriation which would cause the total of such non-budgeted appropriation during a given fiscal year to exceed five hundred thousand ($500,000.00) dollars.

 The Council, with the approval of the Board of Finance, may transfer the whole or any part of the unencumbered balance of any appropriation, except for the Department of Education appropriations, to any other department for which the Council may legally appropriate money.
-However, such a transfer may be made from budget appropriations only in the last three (3) months of the fiscal year, and there shall be attached to the ordinance making the transfer a certificate of the Manager that such transfer is necessary, with the reasons therefor.
-Transfer of unencumbered funds from one item of a department budget to another item of the same budget may be made by a department head with the approval of the Manager, the Council and the Board of Finance.
+However, such a transfer may be made from budget appropriations only in the last six (6) months of the fiscal year, and there shall be attached to the ordinance making the transfer a certificate of the Manager that such transfer is necessary, with the reasons therefor.
+Transfer of unencumbered funds from one item of a department budget to another item of the same department budget may be made by a department head with the approval of the Manager or his designee.
+The Finance Director shall provide the Board of Finance with a summary of inter department transfers on a monthly basis.

-The Manager is authorized to make transfers from one line item to another within any division of a department budget subject to the following guidelines: (1) No transfers will be made to hire additional staffing that has not been properly authorized by the Council and the Board of Finance; (2) Transfers will not be made to purchase major pieces of equipment such as vehicles and machinery, or items, specifically deleted by the Council or the Board of Finance; (3) The Manager's authority to transfer shall be limited to the amount of five thousand ($5,000.00) dollars for any single transfer.
+The Manager is authorized to make transfers from one line item to another within any division of a department budget subject to the following guidelines: (1) No transfers will be made to hire additional staffing that has not been properly authorized by the Council and the Board of Finance; and (2) Transfers will not be made to purchase major pieces of equipment such as vehicles and machinery, or items, specifically deleted by the Council or the Board of Finance; (3) The Manager's authority to transfer shall be limited to the amount of ten thousand ($10,000.00) dollars for any single transfer.